 September 2020 saw two ‘Sensemaking’ sessions, distilling all the wisdom and inspiration of the nine ‘Padare’ virtual round tables of July and August 2020 which involved some 190 people in 56 countries.

-During the session facilitated by Forum 4 the Future, artist Viola Clark drew these compelling images, as she listened to the online debates and ‘made sense of the sense-makers’.
+During the sessions facilitated by Forum 4 the Future, artist Viola Clark drew these compelling images, as she listened to the online debates and ‘made sense of the sense-makers’.

 The immediate result of the Padare talks will be a YMCA Adaptability Handbook to appear later this year, outlining the best and most resilient YMCA approaches to the current Covid crisis.